A 'big sigh' for Baraclough as Windsor Park erupts

 While Baraclough has been criticised for his tactical approach in the past, it was his substitutions which made the difference on Saturday.

-Shayne Lavery and Whyte were introduced in the 76th minute, and the pair linked up for the equaliser as Lavery battled in to the area and set up Whyte, who could not miss from close range.
+Shayne Lavery and Whyte were introduced in the 76th minute, and the pair linked up for the equaliser, Lavery battling in to the area and setting up Whyte, who could not miss from close range.

-And it was Cardiff winger Whyte who turned from provider to goalscorer as his cross was met by Magennis, who was in the right place at the right time to net a memorable winner.
+And it was Cardiff winger Whyte who turned from goalscorer to provider when his cross was met by Magennis, who headed a memorable winner.

-"Clearly we made substitutions that we thought would benefit the game and they came off tonight," Baraclough added.
+"Clearly we made substitutions that we thought would benefit the game and they came off," Baraclough added.

 "It's credit to the lads who went on for making an impact.